Transaction Log Backup Jobs

 - The session ends before the next session of the parent backup job or when this parent backup job is disabled.

-- When the session ends, Veeam Backup & Replication stops the runtime process and uninstalls it from the VM guest OS.
-When a new session starts, the runtime process is deployed again.
+- When the session ends, Veeam Backup & Replication stops the non-persistent runtime components and uninstalls them from the VM guest OS.
+When a new session starts, the runtime components are deployed again.